ranjithshegde/ofxNI2/README.md

 The included libfreenect2-driver is using the OpenCL back-end.
 Comppile your own version if you need Cuda or any one of the other Libfreenect2 back-ends.

 ##All Platforms
-Copy the NITE2 folder from the copy_to_bin_folder to your application's bin folder Also copy the platform specific driver to the bin folder.
-The folder is called "OpenNI2" and a platform specific version of this folder is found in the copy_to_bin_folder as well.

 ##Linux
-This should just work with the project generator.
+Create a project using the project generator, including this addon Copy the NITE.ini file from the copy_to_bin_folder to your application's bin folder.
+If you aren't using NITE (no skeleton tracking, just depth) you can ignore this step.

 ##OSX
 Use project generator and then in xcode: